 The timeline for this funding opportunity is distinct from those FIJ has overseen in the past, serving as a testament to the board’s commitment.
 As Arana says,

 Our board members are all working investigative journalists themselves so we had to think it through.
 We came up with a new operating idea for this grant: the number one thing is that it's going to be approved within 10 days of submission, which is very different from the way we have done our other grants.

 Restaurant industry professionals are being inordinately impacted by the coronavirus epidemic, from closures and the rush to coordinate takeout and delivery programs to the swift loss of income for service industry workers.

-The Oklahoma Restaurant Association, in partnership with the Lobeck Taylor Family Foundation, launched an Employee Relief Fund to support eligible Tulsa food and beverage workers with $1,000 during the crisis.
+The Oklahoma Restaurant Association, in partnership with the Lobeck Taylor Family Foundation, launched an Employee Relief Fund in response to COVID-19 to support eligible Tulsa food and beverage workers with $1,000 during the crisis.
 The association is also doing free promotion for state-wide restaurants with takeout programs to further assist the industry.

 Poynter Institute’s International Fact-Checking Network

 The importance of accurate information in this historical moment can’t be overstated.
 Especially with the pressure to share content rapidly, supporting fact-checkers and fighting misinformation is essential.

 To this end, The International Fact-Checking Network (IFCN), a unit of the Poynter Institute, has partnered with Facebook to offer $1 million dollars in flash funds as part of their Fact-Checking Grant Program.
 This support will go to fund the review of content by professionals world-wide, in coordination with the #CoronaVirusFactsAlliance that includes fact-checkers in 45 countries.
 The IFCN is seeking a variety of proposals, including those focused on translation, multimedia, and collaboration with scientists, health experts, and public authorities.